AriIris/LECC/ReadMeFirst.txt

 works.
 Also on the Menu line is a choice of Styles (colors), and then URLs for DistroWatch and the linux distro Forum, and finally License information.
 Make sure you read the Notes page.

+P.S.
+The LECC.bin file is to big to upload.
+Best to run the .py & .ui files in PyCharm.